PHP runtimes for AWS Lambda

 Bref runtimes

-Bref provides 2 main runtimes:
+Bref provides 3 PHP runtimes:

-These runtimes are available as AWS Lambda layers that you can use (explained below).
+The runtimes are available as AWS Lambda layers that you can use (explained below).
 They are also published as Docker images so that you can run your applications locally (more on that later).

-Name: php-82-fpm
+, php-82-fpm

 , php-81-fpm